Code52/pretzel/README.md

 ### Discussing ideas

 * [Trello Board](https://trello.com/board/pretzel/4f25ffb3dbbed1ab5a4f0f5a) - add ideas, or claim an idea and start working on it!
-* [JabbR Chatroom](http://jabbr.net/#/rooms/code52) - discuss things in real-time with people all over the world!

 ### Links
 - [ColorCode Fork](https://github.com/csainty/ColorCode) - Switch from inline html to stylesheet approach